-The Company and its partner performed a DST on five intervals at Twiga South-1.
-The DST on three Auwerwer sandstone intervals resulted in a cumulative flow rate of 2,812 bopd, constrained by surface equipment.
-With optimized testing equipment, these flow rates are anticipated to have increased to a cumulative rate of approximately 5,200 bopd.
+During the first quarter of 2013, the Company and its partner, Tullow, conducted well testing operations at Twiga South-1, which resulted in a cumulative flow rate of 2,812 bopd from three zones, despite being constrained by surface equipment.
+With optimized production equipment, the cumulative flow rate is anticipated to have increased to a cumulative rate of approximately 5,200 bopd.
 High quality 37 degree API waxy sweet crude flowed from all three zones in the Auwerwer formation with good quality reservoir sands encountered.
-The reservoir quality of the Auwerwer sands was significantly better than predicted based on core analysis data with several values over 1 darcy permeability.
-Due to the low reservoir pressure, a Progressive Cavity Pump (PCP) was utilized to flow oil in two of the Auwerwer zones tested.
-Two deeper tests were also completed on the tight reservoir rock at the bottom of the well, and despite reconfirming the presence of movable oil, both zones produced at subcommercial flow rates.
-The well has been suspended as a potential future production well.
+The well was suspended as a potential future production well.